leomok82/leomok82.github.io/cpp-dna-alignment/index.md

 <img src="/imgs/images.png" alt="DNA Alignment Overview" width="600">

-*Graphic borrowed from Journal of Computational Biology*
+*Graphic from Journal of Computational Biology*

 For our project at D24H, our deep learning workflow required two critical components:
 1. **Generation of mutated DNA sequences**, and